rfjakob/gocryptfs/Documentation/MANPAGE.md

 :	Stay in the foreground instead of forking away.
 Implies "-nosyslog".
 	For compatability, "-f" is also accepted, but "-fg" is preferred.

+**-fsname string**
+:	Override the filesystem name (first column in df -T).
+Can also be
+	passed as "-o fsname=" and is equivalent to libfuse's option of the same name.
+By default, CIPHERDIR is used.

 **-fusedebug**
 :	Enable fuse library debug output